docker/docs/docker-for-mac/faqs.md

 ### What is Docker.app?

-`Docker.app` is Docker for Mac, a bundle of Docker client, and Docker Engine. `Docker.app` uses the OS X Hypervisor.framework (part of MacOS X 10.10 Yosemite and higher) to run containers, meaning that _**no separate VirtualBox is required**_.
+`Docker.app` is Docker for Mac, a bundle of Docker client, and Docker Engine. `Docker.app` uses the macOS Hypervisor.framework (part of macOS 10.10 Yosemite and higher) to run containers, meaning that _**no separate VirtualBox is required**_.

 ### What kind of feedback are we looking for?